 Q: Is it a good time to add insulation to outside walls as part of a siding replacement job?

-A: Absolutely, and it doesn’t matter if you live in a heating climate or a cooling one.
+A: Yes, absolutely, and it doesn’t matter if you live in a heating climate or a cooling one.
 Siding replacement offers a great chance to add wall insulation to any house while the work is going on.
 The job involves adding a layer of rigid insulation to the outside of the walls before new siding goes on, and there are two main options to choose from.
-The traditional approach involves sheets of extruded polystyrene foam an inch or so thick, but one particular kind of fiber-based insulation is better in one important way.
+The traditional approach involves sheets of extruded polystyrene foam an inch or two thick, but one particular kind of fiber-based insulation is better in one important way.
 Rockwool (formerly Roxul) ComfortBoard IS is a stiff but breathable insulation board that’s dense enough to support wood strips for fastening your new siding to.
 It goes on after the old vinyl is removed, adding insulation and soundproofing action.